TYPO3 vs WordPress – My Honest Opinion

 - ID, user_login, user_pass, user_email, user_registered

-Architecture: Entity-Attribute-Value (EAV) Pattern.
-Everything is a "Post" (post_type differentiates).
-Custom fields are stored as serialized arrays in meta tables.
-Flexible, but: No typing, JOIN-intensive queries, hard-to-query metadata.
+Architecture: Entity-Attribute-Value (EAV) pattern.
+Everything is a 'Post' (post_type differentiates).
+Custom fields are stored as serialised arrays in meta tables.
+Flexible, but: no typing, JOIN-intensive queries, meta data that is difficult to query.

 SQL